psathyrella/partis/docs/subcommands.md

 In many cases partis input will consist of only sequences and names.
 In others, however, there is additional information associated with each sequence, which we refer to as meta info.
-Because the fasta format only specifies how to write sequences and names, most ways in which people add additional information to fasta files are mutually incompatible.
+Because the fasta format only specifies how to write sequences and names, many ways in which people add additional information to fasta files are mutually incompatible.
-This meta info is thus specified in partis via a separate json/yaml file with the argument `--input-metafname <meta.yaml>`, which for example might contain:
+Meta info is thus specified in partis via a [list of] separate json/yaml file[s] with the argument `--input-metafnames <meta.yaml>`, which for example might contain:

 ```
 seq-1: